 If you plan to continue working beyond age 65 and want to continue contributing to an HSA, postpone applying for Medicare, Social Security or Railroad Retirement Board benefits.
 If your employer has at least 20 employees, you can postpone applying for Social Security and Medicare without any penalty.
 This allows you to continue making contributions to your HSA until you stop working.
 Upon retirement, you will have a special 8-month enrollment period to sign up for Medicare.

-If I pass away first, can my HSA continue to reimburse my spouse’s eligible expenses tax-free?
+If I pass away first, can my spouse use my HSA?

 It depends on who owns the account, and in this case the decision is up to you.

-To ensure your spouse continues to enjoy the benefits of your HSA after you die, simply name him or her as your beneficiary.
-The surviving spouse can use the money tax-free – even if not enrolled in a high-deductible health plan.
+To ensure your spouse continues to enjoy the benefits of your HSA after your death, simply name him or her as your beneficiary.
+The surviving spouse can use the money tax-free, even if not enrolled in a high-deductible health plan.
 Keep in mind that the money must be used for qualified healthcare expenses.
-If your spouse hasn’t reached age 65 and uses the funds for non-approved expenses, he or she will incur a 20% penalty on the amount withdrawn plus income taxes.
+If your spouse is not age 65 and uses the funds for non-approved expenses, he or she will incur a 20% penalty on the amount withdrawn plus income taxes.

-DataPath, Inc. is a leading provider of benefits administration solutions.
-Learn more about Summit, our all-in-one cloud based platform for CDH, HSA, and COBRA administration.
+DataPath, Inc. is a leading provider of cloud-based HSA administration solutions.